Senior Lecturer in Banking and Business Economics

 - Course Leader for Introduction of risk management in banks (MSc)

-Yizhe Dong, is Senior Lecturer (Associate Professor) in Banking and Business Economics at the University of Edinburgh Business School.
-Prior to joining Edinburgh, he worked for Aberdeen as an Associate Professor, for Aberystwyth University as a Lecturer and for Durham University as a post-doctoral fellow.
+Yizhe Dong, is a Senior Lecturer (Associate Professor) in Banking and Business Economics at the University of Edinburgh Business School.
+Prior to joining Edinburgh, he worked for Aberdeen as an Associate Professor, for Aberystwyth University as a Lecturer, and for Durham University as a post-doctoral fellow.
 He received his PhD from Loughborough University, MSc and MA from Cardiff University and Nottingham University, respectively, and BSc from South China University of Technology.

 Dong has co-organised a number of international conferences on the themes of:

 - Climate change, Climate investment and finance